DenizIsik58/traffic-speed-prediction/README.md

 ## Continuous deployment

-Everytime the development team has published a released, a new docker image for the application will be built and pushed to GitHub package registry using GitHub actions.
-The docker stack is managed by shepherd which will check for new package version every 5 minutes.
+Every time the development team publishes a release, a new docker image for the application will be built and pushed to **GitHub package registry** using GitHub actions.
+The docker stack is managed by **shepherd**, which will check for new package version every 5 minutes and update the application on the host machine.

-###Deploying the stack
+### Deploying the stack

 `sudo docker swarm init`